Biram-Nikitha25/healthcare/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/36665975/59350977-fcc68900-8d3a-11e9-9450-e5c478497caa.png"></img></p>

 ## GETTING INTO THE PROJECT:
-Healthcare in php and mysql.
+Hospital Management System in php and mysql.
 This system has a ‘Home’ page from where the patient, doctor & administrator can login into their accounts by toggling the tabs accordingly.
 Fig 1.1 shows the ‘Home’ page of our project.

 ![image](https://user-images.githubusercontent.com/36665975/66569676-ad2d8800-eb89-11e9-94e5-ea407622a1fe.png)